TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 11/Jeremiah 11.3.md

 ---

-and say thou unto them, Thus saith Jehovah, the God of Israel: Cursed be the man that heareth not the words of this covenant,
+and say to them, Thus says Yahweh, the God of Israel: Cursed is the man who doesn't hear the words of this covenant,